LucasSilbernagel/weather-dash/README.md

 ## Run Locally

-In order to run this application locally, you must have node installed on your computer.
+In order to run this application locally, you must have node version 16 installed on your computer.
 To check if you already have it installed, enter `node -v` in your terminal.
 If you do not have node, you can install it here: [https://nodejs.org/en/](https://nodejs.org/en/)

 Once you have confirmed that node is installed, `cd` into a folder on your computer and run the following command to clone the repository: